Ambien has a

 - Individuals dealing with depression or suicidal thoughts.

-Pregnant [17*] or breastfeeding females.
+Pregnant[16] or breastfeeding patients.

 Can You Take Belsomra and Ambien Together?

 Ambien and Belsomra should not be taken together.
 Both medications work towards the same purpose by inducing sleep but in different ways.
-Combining the two medications can drastically increase sedation in turn causing dangerous adverse effects such as complex sleep behaviors, respiratory depression, severe next-day impairment, and others.
+Combining the two medications can drastically increase sedation, in turn causing dangerous adverse effects such as complex sleep behaviors, respiratory depression, severe next-day impairment, and others.

 Switching Between Ambien and Belsomra

-If you experience side effects and they are getting worse, or if the chosen treatment is not proving to be effective in improving your insomnia symptoms, you can discuss the transition to another medicine with your healthcare provider.
+If you experience side effects and they are getting worse, or if the chosen treatment is not proving to be effective in improving your insomnia symptoms, you can discuss the transition to another treatment with your healthcare provider.

 When switching from Ambien to Belsomra or vice versa, it’s important to start taking the new medication only after the previous one is no longer in the system to avoid overlapping effects.
 This period may differ depending on the medication’s half-life and the dosage you’ve been taking.
 Some other health factors may also make it necessary to choose another treatment rather than Belsomra or Ambien.
 So, it’s important to discuss the details with your medical provider and follow their instructions.